Braspag/braspag.github.io/_i18n/en/_posts/pagador/2017-07-27-braspag-pagador.md

 When a transaction is submitted with the `Payment.Capture` parameter as "false", there is the need of a later request for capturing the transaction, in order for it to be confirmed.

-Authorizations that are not captured by deadline are automatically released by the acquirers.
-Merchants may have specific negotiations with the acquirers to change this capturing deadline.
+An authorization that is not captured by the deadline is automatically released by the acquirer.
+Merchants may have specific negotiations with the acquirers to change their capturing deadline.
+For further information about capture deadlines and refund, you can refer to [this article](https://suporte.braspag.com.br/hc/pt-br/articles/360028661812), in Portuguese.

 #### Request